I’m a lifelong techie who just can’t leave well enough alone.

 Throughout all that time, and thanks to the experience I developed at PetSmart, I jumped into the world of personal websites.
 I had hand-coded a few websites during my JPL time, but websites were expensive back then and I didn’t do much.

 Nowadays, I strictly use VPS instances for my sites and use the following products: Vultr, Cloudflare, WordPress, Wordfence, and RunCloud.

-As far as community experience, I was a WordCamp Santa Clarita 2020 co-organizer, I’m an original Cloudflare MVP, and presented the Performance 101 episode on Cloudflare TV.
+As far as community experience, I was a WordCamp Santa Clarita 2020 co-organizer and 2021 co-organizer/speaker wrangler.
+I’m an original Cloudflare Community MVP, and presented the Performance 101 episode on Cloudflare TV.
 I am also a member of the WordPress Pasadena (CA) MeetUp group.